followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/05 Data Binding/035 Custom Sources/10 Load Data.md

         ],
         group: [
             // Group expression for numbers
+            {
+                selector: "dataFieldName1",
+                // Specifies the grouping interval
+                groupInterval: 100,
+                // Specifies whether groups are expanded
+                isExpanded: true,
+                // Specifies the sort order
-            { selector: "dataFieldName1", groupInterval: 100, desc: false },
+                desc: false
+            },
             // Group expression for dates
-            { selector: "dataFieldName2", groupInterval: "year", desc: false },
-            { selector: "dataFieldName2", groupInterval: "month", desc: false },
+            { selector: "dataFieldName2", groupInterval: "year", isExpanded: true, desc: false }, { selector: "dataFieldName2", groupInterval: "month", isExpanded: true, desc: false },
             // Group expression for strings
-            { selector: "dataFieldName3", desc: true },
+            { selector: "dataFieldName3", isExpanded: true, desc: true },
             // ...
         ]
     }

-[note]The **group** expression contains the **groupInterval** parameter only when the **TreeList** sends a request for the data source of the [header filter](/Documentation/Guide/Widgets/TreeList/Filtering/#Column_Header_Filter), and only if this data source contains dates or numbers.
+[note]The **group** expression contains the **groupInterval** parameter only when the **TreeList** sends a request for the [header filter](/Documentation/Guide/Widgets/TreeList/Filtering_and_Searching/#Header_Filter)'s data source, and only if this data source contains dates or numbers.
 Note that in the case of numbers, the [groupInterval](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/headerFilter/#groupInterval) option should be specified explicitly.

-After receiving this object with settings, the server should apply them to data and then send an object of the following structure back.
+After receiving this object with settings, the server should apply them to data and then send an object with the following structure back:

     <!--JavaScript-->
     {